SmileYik/LuaInMinecraftBukkitII/docs/en/Configuration.md

       "rootDir": "/",
       // Whether to ignore access restrictions.
 When ignored, you can forcefully access private methods in Java.
       "ignoreAccessLimit": false,
+      // When a method called by Lua has multiple valid results, it automatically executes the first method instead of throwing an exception.
+      "justUseFirstMethod": true,
       // List of initialization scripts
       "initialization": [
         // Multiple script files can be loaded